-CWA section 301(b) and 40 C.F.R. section 122.44(d) require permits to include limitations more stringent than federal technology-based requirements where necessary to achieve water quality standards.
+- Scope and Authority.
+CWA section 301(b) and 40 C.F.R. section 122.44(d) require permits to include limitations more stringent than federal technologybased requirements where necessary to achieve water quality standards.
 According to 40 C.F.R. section 122.44(d)(1)(i), permits must include effluent limitations for all pollutants that are or may be discharged at levels that have a reasonable potential to cause or contribute to an exceedance of a water quality standard, including numeric and narrative objectives within a standard.
-Where reasonable potential has been established for a pollutant, but there is no numeric criterion or objective, water quality-based effluent limitations (WQBELs) must be established using (1) U.S. EPA criteria guidance under CWA section 304(a), supplemented where necessary by other relevant information; (2) an indicator parameter for the pollutant of concern; or (3) a calculated numeric water quality criterion, such as a proposed state criterion or policy interpreting a narrative criterion. supplemented with relevant information.
-The process for determining reasonable potential and calculating WQBELs when necessary is intended to achieve applicable water quality objectives and criteria, and thereby protect designated beneficial uses of receiving waters.

-4.3.2.
-Beneficial Uses and Water Quality Criteria and Objectives

-Discharge Point 001 discharges to Suisun Bay.
-Fact Sheet section 3.3.1 identifies the beneficial uses of Suisun Bay.
-Water quality criteria and objectives to protect these beneficial uses are described below.
+Where reasonable potential has been established for a pollutant, but there is no numeric criterion or objective, water quality-based effluent limitations (WQBELs) must be established using (1) U.S. EPA criteria guidance under CWA section 304(a), supplemented where necessary by other relevant information; (2) an indicator parameter for the pollutant of concern; or (3) a calculated numeric water quality criterion, such as a proposed state criterion or policy interpreting a narrative criterion, supplemented with relevant information (40 C.F.R. § 122.44[d][1][vi]).
+The process for determining reasonable potential and calculating WQBELs is intended to achieve applicable water quality objectives and criteria, and thereby protect designated beneficial uses of receiving waters. - 4.3.2.
+Beneficial Uses and Water Quality Criteria and Objectives.
+Discharge Point 001 discharges to Carquinez Strait, while Discharge Point 002 discharges to Mare Island Strait.
+Fact Sheet section 3.3.1 identifies the beneficial uses of Carquinez Strait and Mare Island Strait.
+Water quality criteria and objectives to protect these beneficial uses are described below. - 4.3.2.1.

-- 4.3.2.1.
 Basin Plan Objectives.
-The Basin Plan specifies numerous water quality objectives, including numeric objectives for 10 priority pollutants and un-ionized ammonia, and narrative objectives for toxicity and bioaccumulation. - 4.3.2.1.1.
+The Basin Plan specifies numerous water quality objectives, including numeric objectives for 10 priority pollutants, un-ionized ammonia, and total residual chlorine, and narrative water objectives for toxicity and bioaccumulation. - 4.3.2.1.1.
 Ammonia.
-Basin Plan section 3.3.20 contains water quality objectives for un-ionized ammonia of 0.025 mg/L (as nitrogen) as an annual median and 0.16 mg/L (as nitrogen) as a maximum for Central San Francisco Bay and upstream waters.
+Basin Plan section 3.3.20 contains water quality objectives for un-ionized ammonia of 0.025 mg/L (as nitrogen) as an annual median and 0.16 mg/L (as nitrogen) as a maximum for Carquinez Strait and Mare Island Strait and upstream waters (including Carquinez Strait and Mare Island Strait).
 Effluent and receiving water data are available for total ammonia, but not un-ionized ammonia, because (1) sampling and laboratory methods are unavailable to analyze for un-ionized ammonia, and (2) the fraction of total ammonia that exists in the toxic un-ionized form depends on pH, salinity, and temperature of the receiving water.

-To translate the un-ionized ammonia objectives into total ammonia criteria, pH, salinity, and temperature collected at the Martinez Marina from June 2017 through May 2021 were used.
+To translate the un-ionized ammonia objectives into total ammonia criteria, pH, salinity, and temperature data were obtained from the Regional Monitoring Program (RMP) station nearest the outfall (Napa River, BD50).
 The un-ionized fraction of the total ammonia was calculated using the following equations (Ambient Water Quality Criteria for Ammonia (Saltwater)-1989, EPA Publication 440/5-88-004, 1989):